![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 it was not written for the readers of Sue's popular novels: "May it

-please Heaven that the reader, emboldened and become of a sudden
+please heaven that the reader, emboldened, and become momentarily as

 Luciferian rebel, a shapeshifter, who has chosen evil over good, but